Anirudh-RV/Surveillance_System/README.md

 1. For people label on dataset collected from mainly Indian sources : 0.3005834618310959
 2. Number of images in test data : 381

+# How to run
-#Steps to run the application (may involve downloading mongo,go libraries and setting up django environment)
+**Steps to run the application (may involve downloading mongo,go libraries and setting up django environment)**
 1. clone the git
 2. Download both weights from :
   1. https://drive.google.com/drive/folders/1pW4mKNOzOIf0Edyr4BppwnLpddCQ6Qch?usp=sharing